crabzilla/crabzilla/README.md

 1. A REST verticle to receive commands

 2. An eventbus consumer to handle commands.
-It will invoke your domain function with business code.
-There are [samples](crabzilla-example1/crabzilla-example1-core/src/main/java/crabzilla/example1/aggregates/customer/CustomerCmdHandlerFnJavaslang.java) using [Vavr](http://www.vavr.io/) pattern matching or you can extend some very simple [abstract classes](crabzilla-core/src/main/java/crabzilla/stack/AbstractCommandsHandlerFn.java) from crabzila.stack package.
-An interesting aspect: since your domain code is side effect free (well, except the EventsProjector), the side effects related to command handling will occurs within this verticle.
+It will invoke your domain functions with business code.
+Except by the EventsProjector your domain code will be side effect free.
+If the services used by your aggregate roots are side effect free, all the side effects related to command handling will occurs within [VertxCommandHandlerVerticle](crabzilla-vertx/src/main/java/crabzilla/vertx/verticles/CommandHandlerVerticle.java).
 Isolating side effects is a goal of Functional Programming.

 3. An event store implementation.
 The current implementation is based on a relational database.
 Others may be implemented in the future but right now the goal is to help you to develop and deploy your domain with a very simple (but robust) software stack.
 The current example is based on MYSQL using JSON columns.